AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/public-classes-and-enum/message.md

 ### evaluateJavascript

-Evaluates the passed in `String` content containing javascript code using the `Message's` webview. `handleJavascriptMessage` must be called with a valid callback before calling `evaluateJavascript` as the body of the message passed from the javascript code execution will be returned in the `AdobeCallback` .
+Evaluates the passed in `String` content containing JavaScript code using the `Message`'s webview. `handleJavascriptMessage` must be called with a valid callback before calling `evaluateJavascript` as the body of the message passed from the JavaScript code execution will be returned in the `AdobeCallback` .

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="1"/>